Myanmar

 Recommendations for Action

-• Myanmar’s armed forces and non-State armed groups should halt the use of anti-personnel (AP) mines, including mines of an improvised nature.
+Myanmar’s armed forces and non-State armed groups should halt all use of AP mines, including mines of an improvised nature.

-• Mine action NGOs and their implementing partners should develop standards for implementing and reporting permitted activities, including community-based assessments and non-technical survey (NTS).
+Mine action NGOs and their implementing partners should develop standards for implementing community-based assessments and non-technical survey (NTS).